rikedyp/documentation/windows-ui-guide/docs/tracer/inline-tracing.md

 *Inline Tracing* is an extension to the Tracer that allows you to step through the execution of individual primitives within expressions, examining intermediate results and arguments of sub-expressions.
 It enables an in-depth inspection of complex expressions typed directly into the session, and can be used in conjunction with the traditional tracing mode to skip over lines you're not interested in and step through primitive-by-primitive in complex expressions where required.

 !!! note
-    _Inline Tracing_ is tracing with the (approximate) granularity of primitives, though it does stop on non-primitives, such as inlined dfns.
+    _Inline Tracing_ is tracing with the (approximate) granularity of primitives, though it does stop on non-primitives, such as user-defined functions.

 ## Getting started